Punjab Province (British India): Company rule

+After annexation of Punjab, a three-man board of administration was established to govern the newly conquered territory.
 For the task of organization of the conquered region, Henry Lawrence was the prime candidate to take up the task, yet Dalhousie did not agree with Lawrence's views fully.
 Thus, the compromise was the establishment of a three-member board of government/administration to administer the new territory.
 The province whilst nominally under the control of the Bengal Presidency was administratively independent.
 Lord Dalhousie constituted the Board of Administration by inducting into it the most experienced and seasoned British officers.
 The Board was led by Sir Henry Lawrence, who had previously worked as British Resident at the Lahore Durbar and also consisted of his younger brother John Lawrence and Charles Grenville Mansel.
 Below the Board, a group of acclaimed officers collectively known as Henry Lawrence's "Young Men" assisted in the administration of the newly acquired province.
-The Board was abolished by Lord Dalhousie in 1853; Sir Henry was assigned to the Rajputana Agency, and his brother John Lawrence succeeded as the first Chief Commissioner.
+The Board was abolished by Lord Dalhousie in 1853 being replaced with a Chief Commissioner.
+Sir Henry was assigned to the Rajputana Agency, and his brother John Lawrence succeeded as the first Chief Commissioner.
 Thus, Punjab became administered by a chief commissioner.

 Recognising the cultural diversity of the Punjab, the Board maintained a strict policy of non-interference in regard to religious and cultural matters.
 Sikh aristocrats were given patronage and pensions and groups in control of historical places of worship were allowed to remain in control.

 During the Indian Rebellion of 1857, the Punjab remained relatively peaceful, apart from rebellion led by Ahmad Khan Kharral.
 In May, John Lawrence took swift action to disarm potentially mutinous sepoys and redeploy most European troops to the Delhi ridge.
 Finally he recruited new regiments of Punjabis to replace the depleted force, and was provided with manpower and support from surrounding princely states such as Jind, Patiala, Nabha and Kapurthala and tribal chiefs on the borderlands with Afghanistan.
 By 1858, an estimated 70,000 extra men had been recruited for the army and militarised police from within the Punjab.